Lake Windermere

 Another famous Lake District character was Alfred Wainright.
 Mountaineer and gifted artist, his love of walking in the Cumbrian hills led him to publish his Pictorial Guide to the Lakeland Fells.
 Meticulous hand-drawn maps and panoramas of 214 mountains and hills across the region are still used by many visitors to the area.
 Indeed, there are an increasing number of Wainright Baggers intent on ticking off all 214 peaks.

-Things to do around Windermere
+Things to do around Windemere

 Many lake district attractions are easy to reach from lake Windermere all making for a great way for visitors to explore the local area and scenery.